loopbackio/loopback.io/pages/en/lb2/Embedded-models-and-relations.md

 }
 ```

-{% include important.html content="

-Treat `embedsMany` as an actual relation, no different from `hasMany`, for example.
-This means that you cannot just POST the full object with embedded/nested data to create everything all at once.
+{% include note.html content="You cannot POST the full object with embedded/nested data to create everything all at once.
-So using the example above to add a Customer and multiple email addresses would require two POST operations,
+So the example above in which a Customer has multiple email addresses, adding an instance would require two POST operations,
 one for the Customer record and one for the multiple email address data.
 " %}

 ### Define the relation in code